saarmstrong/documentation/docs/users/index.md

 This directory contains all the source files for the package itself: Entities, Models, Controllers, Validator Classes and template partials.

 ### tests

+This directory contains all the phpunit tests for this package.

+## Unit Testing

+We provide unit tests via PHPUnit and we constantly update these tests with feature updates and bug fixes.
+These tests are run by our CI environment on every commit and build, but you can also run these tests manually from the `tests` directory:

+`phpunit AllTests`